Accredited Home Information Pack provider Dave Holmes explains the pitfalls.

 “The alternative is that your solicitor alerts you to the fact that your documents are illegal.
 Meanwhile everyone in the chain is hanging by a thread whilst you re-do your pack - obviously at your own expense,” concludes Holmes.

-about Independent Pack Providers Association (IPPA).
+Find out more about Independent Pack Providers Association (IPPA).